xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-4.md

 <h2> Overview </h2>

-Cisco MIG Access & Aggreagtion product line, i.e NCS 500 and NCS 5500 series has variants built with BCM J1 and J2 ASICs.
-Our previous articles, on SRv6 transport and Services on top of it covered platforms built with first generation of BCM ASIC.
-While, service configuration and behaviour are same on both generation, there are specific config knobs needed on the first generation of platforms. we discussed the same in details in our first article on [SRv6 Transport](https://xrdocs.io/ncs5500/tutorials/srv6-transport-on-ncs-part-1/).
-This is particularly, because Cisco being the only vendor that support SRv6 transport on first generation of BCM ASIC using custom built SDKs.
+Cisco MIG Access & Aggreagtion platforms, i.e NCS 500 and NCS 5500 series have variants built with BCM J1 and J2 ASICs.
+Inour previous articles on SRv6 transport and services, we covered platforms built with first generation of BCM ASIC.
+While, service configuration and behaviour are same on both generations of platforms, there are specific config knobs needed on the first generation of platforms. we discussed the same in details in our first article on [SRv6 Transport](https://xrdocs.io/ncs5500/tutorials/srv6-transport-on-ncs-part-1/).

 This article, will focus on config knob differences to setup the SRv6 transport on new generation of products i.e. the NCS 5700 and particular variants in NCS 540 series.